Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **You plan to integrate GitHub as the repository for the project.**

-You need to ensure that Azure Pipelines runs under the Azure Pipelines identity.
+You need to ensure that Azure Pipelines <mark>runs under the Azure Pipelines identity</mark>.

 Which authentication mechanism should you use?